rstyczynski/Crystal_IAM/README.md

 * [Quick start](#quick-start)

 # Overview
 Crystal@IAM project simplifies OCI access controls configuration using Excel table as an configuration interface, where you mark OCI resources access level for specified user groups.
-Once completed access model is automatically converted to OCI access policies, by logic coded in a bash script.
+Once completed access model is automatically converted to OCI access policies, by 350 lines long logic coded in a bash script, combining spreadsheet data with template policies prebuilt for OCI resources.

+When proposed template scheme doe snot fit into your use case you can prepare your own profile.
+It's important that profiles may combine any number of atomic policy statements; you can even build your own resource group names - like OCI AIM families, what is already used to model e.g. internal and external network communication resources.

 Crystal@IAM project:
+- provides graphical interface to to map access groups to resources on desired compartment level
+- supports access policy attachment at desired level
+- gathers AIM level privileges into multi resource clusters to simplify modeling of resources
 - maps user groups to resources with privileges specified on fine grained level
 - maps user groups to resources with privileges specified on clustered level
-- supports resources at the tenancy level
-- supports resources at the compartment level
-- supports up to four resource's parameters
+- supports up to four resource's parameters, to be used in templates

 # OCI access controls
 Oracle Cloud Infrastructure is equipped with state-of-the-art access control features.
 The organization of resources among tenancies and compartments is unique in the industry, enabling the virtual modeling of real-life data centers with features such as data halls, hardware cages, demarcation points, etc. Furthermore, sophisticated access control for special use cases can be achieved through tag-based access policies.